wp-plugins/cc-child-pages/readme.txt

 3 & 4 column layouts will resize to a 2 column layout on small devices to ensure that they remain readable.

+= CC Child Pages editor button =

+**CC Child Pages now adds a button to the WordPress text editor, allowing you to quickly insert the shortcode and select many common options**

 = CC Child Pages widget =

-**CC Child Pages now also includes a widget for displaying child pages within your sidebars.**
+CC Child Pages also includes a widget for displaying child pages within your sidebars.

 The widget can be set to show the children of the current page or a specific page.